The Possessive Case is used to show that one thing belongs to another thing.

 - It is not her sandwich, it’s mine.

 - His house is big, but ours is small.

 We use Possessive Adjectives or Pronouns to express the belonging of something to a person or animal.
-As with any type of pronoun in English, we distinguish them by number (singular, plural) and gender (masculine, feminine, neutral).
+As with any type of pronoun, we distinguish them by number (singular, plural) and gender (masculine, feminine, neutral).

-Remember: There is a key difference between the two possessive adjectives are used before a noun, possessive pronouns are used without a noun following it.
+There is a key difference between the two Possessive Adjectives are used before a noun, Possessive Pronouns are used without a noun following it.

 — “Your new shoes are very nice.” – “

 The your new shoes are very nice.” = Your here is the adjective that describes another element in the sentence, so it is a Possessive Adjective.